outdreamer/build-a-cure/docs/tasks/alternate_function_derivation.md

         - multiply r^2 * 4 and subtract basic differences (like increasingly smaller fractions) until the area approaches the actual circle's area
       - alternatively, find neutralizing structures to combine differences into differences that are more computable
       - alternatively, compute a different difference and apply the resulting ratio of difference to the original difference
-        - rather than finding difference between square & circle, find differences between square & octogon, or unit area (r^2) and the associated quarter of the circle's area (which is pi/4, but without knowing pi yet)
+        - rather than finding difference between square & circle, find differences between square & hexagon, or unit area (r^2) and the associated quarter of the circle's area (which is pi/4, but without knowing pi yet)
-        - given the ratio of difference between the square & octogon in relation to their difference types, identify the likely difference ratio between the octogon & the circle, or the square & the circle
+        - given the ratio of difference between the square & hexagon in relation to their difference types, identify the likely difference ratio between the hexagon & the circle, or the square & the circle
-          - given the square area/octogon area ratio, in relation to the difference types (side count, angle count, distance from standard, distance from sub-structures like angles/corners, difference in operations & operator values like powers, composable component structures like triangles) between the square & octogon shapes, calculate the square/circle area ratio, or the octogon/circle area ratio, in relation to their difference types
+          - given the square area/hexagon area ratio, in relation to the difference types (side count, angle count, distance from standard, distance from sub-structures like angles/corners, difference in operations & operator values like powers, composable component structures like triangles) between the square & hexagon shapes, calculate the square/circle area ratio, or the hexagon/circle area ratio, in relation to their difference types
         - apply a sequence that converges at pi (not known from the beginning, but by generating a sequence of terms that approach the circle's area, like the following, and finding a generative function to create that sequence in such a way that it converges to pi)
           - 4, 3, 3.5, 3.125, 3.15, 3.14, 3.1415
           - then connect the sequence's generating function to the area calculation by compressing the sequence's formula (to reduce steps from the first value in the sequence 4 to the final converged value pi)